Skip to main content

 In addition to MMDAs, you may also see money market mutual funds (MMMFs) through brokerage firms.
 Despite the similarity in their names, MMMFs are an investment account, not a savings account.

-Since they’re investment accounts, MMMFs aren’t FDIC or NCUA-insured and they may lose value over time.5 If you’re interested in adding an MMMF to your portfolio, discuss your situation with a financial advisor.
+Since they’re investment accounts, MMMFs aren’t FDIC or NCUA-insured, and they may lose value as the market fluctuates.6 If you’re interested in adding an MMMF to your portfolio, discuss your situation with a financial advisor.

 Money Markets vs. Savings and Checking Accounts